Graduate Theological Union

 Visit the GTU Online Learning Blog

 Designed to be a quick, easy read with information you can use right away in your teaching, you will find summaries and links to the latest research about online learning, tips for using Moodle, and resources that you can incorporate in your classes on our new GTU Online Learning blog.
-The latest posts are Entering your grades and returning papers in Moodle, just in time for the end of the semester, and Setting up rubrics for easy grading in Moodle.

 Before contacting Moodle support, please make sure you have the following installed: